The War against Rodents

 In the past, anticoagulant rodenticides, which were effective and available in virtually every hardware and garden store, were the most common rat poisons in the U.S. residential market.
 These products were readily consumed by rodents and after five days or so, they induced internal bleeding and death.
 Problems with them included toxicity when they were accidentally consumed by pets or by predatory wildlife.
 Either group of animals might consume the poisons outright or might become poisoned by eating an already intoxicated rodent.
 The EPA demanded that these types of poisons be phased out, and presently they are only available to commercial exterminators.
 Demand for safer products rose.

 Bromethalin was supposed to represent a better choice.
 Because only small amounts are needed to kill a rodent, a predator is unlikely to be harmed by consuming a bromethalin-poisoned rodent.
 This is good news for owls, hawks, and other rat-consuming wildlife.
-For dogs and cats, however, this is only a small advantage as the anticoagulant rodenticides had an antidote in case of accidental poisoning, but bromethalin has none and bromethalin products are readily palatable to dogs and cats.
+For dogs and cats, however, this is only a small advantage as pets commonly consume the rodenticide directly.
+Anticoagulant rodenticides had an antidote in case of accidental poisoning, while bromethalin has none and bromethalin products are readily palatable to dogs and cats.

 With anticoagulant rodenticides becoming less available, bromethalin has captured the home rat poison market and has created a new hazard for pets to contend with.

 Bromethalin has been around since 1985 and it is sold as bars, blocks and pellets to be used against rats and mice, as well as in the shape of earthworms to be used against moles.
 The product can be sprinkled on the ground or, for a safer presentation, provided inside a plastic bait station accessible to rodents but not to pets.